-But don’t just take my word for it.
-This is what one of my patients had to say:
+But don’t just take our word for it.
+This is what one of Denise’s patients had to say:

-As I’ve written previously, acupuncture is safe for everyone to use and it can make you feel very relaxed.
+As we’ve written previously, acupuncture is safe for everyone to use and it can make you feel very relaxed.

 The idea of needles may suggest otherwise, but acupuncture is also relatively painless (honest!).
 The needles are so fine that even confirmed needle-haters may hardly notice them.
 Sometimes there’s tingly or a dull ache, but that’s a sign that Chi is being stimulated.

-Please do get in touch today if you’d like to find out more about how acupuncture can help with your endometriosis, I’d be happy to help.
+Please do get in touch today if you’d like to find out more about how acupuncture can help with your endometriosis, Denise would be happy to help.